Shuqi-li/PEN/README.md

 ## Directories
 - src: source files;
+    - The core code of our model is in `MSINModule.py`
 - res: resource files including,
     - Vocabulary file `vocab.txt`;
     - Pre-trained embeddings of [GloVe](https://github.com/stanfordnlp/GloVe).
 We used the GloVe obtained from the Twitter corpora which you could download [here](http://nlp.stanford.edu/data/wordvecs/glove.twitter.27B.zip).